k-agau/k-agau/README.md

 - 👋 Hi, I’m @k-agau
-- 👀 I’m interested in development in fintech and its related technology such as blockchain and web3
+- 👀 I’m interested in fintech and low-latency problems
-- 📫 To contact me, my linkedin is attached to my profile!

 <!---
 k-agau/k-agau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.